Course description

 - Workplace dynamics/professional relationships

-- Concepts or issues form the respected work site
+- Concepts or issues from the respected work site

 - Self-reflection and self-awareness